 Training and evaluation of the re-designed architecture was conducted in the open-source AirSim environment, which is a simulator for experimenting with algorithms for autonomous vehicles such as drones and cars.
 The simulated environment uses the Unreal Engine built of AirSim to create a controllable training and testing platform, that is not only highly realistic in terms of the physics and visuals of the real-world, and also drastically reduces the costs and time involved in the collection of massive amount of training data required by deep learning and reinforcement learning.

 AirSim is equipped with a generic drone model that when combined with its pre-loaded RGB camera quicken the pace of experimentation right from the start.
 Crashing the drone repeatedly in AirSim does not incurs costs, unlike that of training with real drone.
-Images, data streams and vehicular control in AirSim are communicated programmatically through its Application Programming Interfaces (APIs).(Note: AirSim offers an interface to configure multiple vehicle models for quadrotors and support hardware-in-the-loop as well as software-in-the-loop with flight controllers such as PX4.)
+Images, data streams and vehicular control in AirSim are communicated programmatically through its Application Programming Interfaces (APIs).

 C. Tello Drone